alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 print(f"Fireball used {mage.fireball.usage} times")
 ```

-The magic here is that `mage.fireball` isn't just data—it's a callable object that tracks its own usage.
+The magic here is that `mage.fireball` isn't just data - it's a callable object that tracks its own usage.
 When you write `mage.fireball(mage, enemy)`, Python calls the skill's `__call__` method with those arguments.
 This pattern is incredibly useful for strategy objects, commands, or any scenario where you need functions with persistent state.

 ---